-School Retreats, Projects, Field Trips
+School Retreats, Projects, Field Trips, Bus Rides

 School retreats, projects, and field trips are designed to allow our students educational experiences that cannot be achieved in the traditional classroom.
 Field trips are valuable learning experiences and are considered part of the regular school day.
+Headphones and cell phones are not allowed on buses or retreats.